Key Learning Objectives

 About the Course

-This online course provides engineers, managers and others involved in Rail safety-related projects with a detailed understanding of the fundamentals of EDSM supported by competency-based structure.
+This blended learning course provides engineers, managers and others involved in Rail safety-related projects with a detailed understanding of the fundamentals of EDSM supported by competency-based structure.

 The opening module provides background to EDSM and a brief overview of its application in the railway drawing upon best practice.
 The following modules introduce a number of EDSM fundamentals and the approach suggested by good practice and standards for putting them into place.